ionos-deploy-now/documentation/content/docs/git-integration.md

 ~~~

 <!-- ![Deploy Now git integration](/git-integration.svg) -->
-As prerequisite you just need to enable IONOS Deploy Now App to your GitHub account and give correpsonding rights to your repositories.
+To ensure that the deployment process works correctly you just need to install the IONOS Deploy Now App to your GitHub repository and grant the correpsonding rights.
 The App requires read access to actions and metadata as well as write access to administration, secrets, code and workflows.

 ~~~mermaid
 %%{init: {'darkMode': 'true'}}%%